 Area of Specialization

 Shirin Fozi spends as much time as possible looking at medieval things, with a particular emphasis on works of art produced in Germany and France during the tenth through twelfth centuries.
 Her current research is focused on monumental sculpture, and she is especially interested in the memorials and funerary monuments that began to appear in northern Europe during this period.
-Now that two major projects – her own monograph on Romanesque tomb effigies and also a co-edited volume on the first generation of life-sized crucifixes to appear in European sculpture – have been submitted for publication, Fozi is turning her attention to questions about abstraction, style, and identity as expressed in architectural sculpture.
-Some of this work comes out of her interest in medieval treasury arts, including metalwork, ivory, and rock crystal, and the ways in which Mediterranean materials were collected and absorbed by northern European patrons in an era associated with the travels of pilgrims and crusaders.
+Now that two major projects – her own monograph on Romanesque tomb effigies and also a co-edited volume on the first generation of life-sized crucifixes to appear in European sculpture – are nearing publication, Fozi is turning her attention to questions about abstraction, artistic style, and national identity in architectural sculpture.
+Some of this work comes out of her interest is in medieval treasury arts, including metalwork, ivory, and rock crystal, and the ways in which Mediterranean traditions were collected and absorbed by northern European patrons in an era associated with the travels of pilgrims and crusaders.

 Ph.D.
 Harvard University (2010)

 A.M.
 Harvard University (2005)

 “Reinhildis has died: Ascension and Enlivenment on a Twelfth-Century Tomb,” Speculum 90/1 (January 2015), 158-94.

 [Review] Christian Schuffels, Das Brunograbmal im Dom zu Hildesheim (Schnell + Steiner, 2012), in: The Medieval Review, 13.10.24 (2013).